Social security contributions

-The transfer of overseas assets to a Japanese national heir/donee who is not a resident of Japan but had a jusho in Japan within the past 10 years of the gift or inheritance is subject to Japan gift and inheritance tax.
-In the case that the Japanese national heir/donee has not had a ‘Jusho’ in Japan within the ten years prior to the gift or inheritance, they will not be subject to tax so long as the decedent/donor is a foreign national.
-Similarly, the transfer of overseas assets from a Japanese national decedent/donor who is not a resident of Japan but had a jusho in Japan within the past 10 years of the gift or inheritance is also subject to Japan gift and inheritance tax.
+The transfer of overseas assets to a Japanese national heir or donee who is not a resident of Japan but who has had a ‘Jusho’ in Japan within the ten years prior to the gift or inheritance is subject to Japan gift and inheritance tax.
+If a Japanese national heir or donee has not had a ‘Jusho’ in Japan within the ten years prior to the gift or inheritance, they will not be subject to tax so long as the decedent or donor is a foreign national.
+Similarly, the transfer of overseas assets from a Japanese national decedent or donor who is not a resident of Japan but had a ‘Jusho’ in Japan within the ten years prior to the gift or inheritance is also subject to Japan gift and inheritance tax.